albysource/Picture_Colorizer/README.md

   - ipywidgets
 )

-Afterwards the model can be runned and a black & white image can be fed to it and it will be giving out a coloured image
+Following that, you can run this model and feed it a black & white image, and it will output a coloured one